 - Suffocating a tick in a plastic bag or jar will eventually kill it as well.
 Just make sure your method of suffocation is sealed tightly.

 - Burning a tick will certainly destroy it.
-Just be sure to do this in a safe environment like an outdoor fire pit or burn barrel.
+While burning a tick is possible, just be sure to do this in a safe environment like an outdoor fire pit or burn barrel.

 The Best and Safest Way to Dispose of a Tick